Emad-Salehi/GitHub-Reviewer-Recommendation/README.md

 # GitHub-Reviewer-Recommendation
-Developed a model to recommend reviewers for a specific open pull request in a GitHub repository using Python.
+* Developed a model to recommend reviewers for a specific open pull request in a GitHub repository using Python.
+* Employed topic modeling algorithms such as NMF/LDA for developing the model.